-The guarantee may be replaced by a joint and several guarantee by a third party or by a joint guarantee of the beneficiaries of an action who are parties to the same grant agreement.
+The guarantee may be replaced by a joint and several guarantee by a third party or by a by an irrevocable and unconditional joint guarantee of the beneficiaries of an action who are parties to the same grant agreement.

 The guarantee shall be released as the pre-financing is gradually cleared against interim payments or payments of balances to the beneficiary, in accordance with the conditions laid down in the grant agreement.